Free-Utilities-for-Windows/NetworkMapper/README.md

-# Network Scanner
+# Network Mapper

-Network Scanner is a console application that scans for devices on your network and saves the results to a text file.
+Network Mapper (scanner) is a console application that scans for devices on your network and saves the results to a text file.

 ## Features